 Value Formula Binary representation Hexadecimal 2.5 1.25 * 21 0100 0000 0010 0000 0000 0000 0000 0000 0x40200000

 1/10 is a repeating fraction in binary.
-The significand is just shy of 1.6, and the biased exponent says that 1.6 is to be divided by 16 (it is 011 1101 1 in binary, which is 123 in decimal).
+The significand is a little less than 1.6, and the biased exponent says that 1.6 is to be divided by 16.
+(It's 011 1101 1 in binary, which is 123 in decimal.)
 The true exponent is 123 - 127 = -4, which means that the factor by which to multiply is 2-4 = 1/16.
-Note that the stored significand is rounded up in the last bit — an attempt to represent the unrepresentable number as accurately as possible.
-(The reason that 1/10 and 1/100 are not exactly representable in binary is similar to the reason that 1/3 is not exactly representable in decimal.)
+The stored significand is rounded up in the last bit in an attempt to represent the unrepresentable number as accurately as possible.
+(The reason that 1/10 and 1/100 aren't exactly representable in binary is similar to the reason that 1/3 isn't exactly representable in decimal.)

 Value Formula Binary representation Hexadecimal 0.1 1.6 * 2-4 0011 1101 1100 1100 1100 1100 1100 1101 0x3DCCCCCD

-Zero is a special case that uses the formula for the minimum possible representable positive value, which is all zeroes.
+Zero is a special case.
+It uses the formula for the minimum possible representable positive value, which is all zeroes.

 Value Formula Binary representation Hexadecimal 0 1 * 2-128 0000 0000 0000 0000 0000 0000 0000 0000 0x00000000